The Foundation's first programme of research commenced in the Autumn of 2012 and continued until 30 June 2019.

 - the Design of Macroeconomic Frameworks in a World of Imperfect Financial markets.

-The programme aims to benefit the public by holding workshops, seminars and lectures; by publishing discussion papers, and journal articles and press material; and by drawing its findings to the attention of policy-makers, though without engaging in political activity.
+The programme aimed to benefit the public by holding workshops, seminars and lectures; by publishing discussion papers, and journal articles and press material; and by drawing its findings to the attention of policy-makers, though without engaging in political activity.

 See the latest news from the Programme website.